SovereignEdgeEU-COGNIT/provisioning-engine/README.md

 ## Uninstall

-Execute `install clean`.
+Execute `./install.sh clean`.
 It will only remove the distributed files.
 Dependencies and created directories will remain.

 ## Development